Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Deep Node Ranking

-{\bf Shrinking step.} In the shrinking step we take into account the following: \begin{itemize} \item If no path exists between the nodes in $u$ (the starting nodes) and node $i$, the $\mbox{P-PR}$ value assigned to node $i$ will be zero. \item The $\mbox{P-PR}$ values for nodes reachable from $u$ will be equal to the $\mbox{P-PR}$ values calculated for a reduced network $G_u$, obtained from the original network by only accounting for the subset of nodes reachable from $u$ and connections between them (lines 8--18 in Algorithm \ref{algo:PPR}). \end{itemize}
+{\bf Shrinking step.} In the shrinking step we take into account the following: \begin{itemize} \item If no path exists between node $u$ (the starting node) and node $i$, the $\textsc{P-PRS}$ value assigned to node $i$ will be zero. \item The $\textsc{P-PRS}$ values for nodes reachable from $u$ will be equal to $\textsc{P-PRS}$ values calculated for a reduced network $G_u$, obtained from the original network by only accounting for the subset of nodes reachable from $u$ and connections between them (lines 6--15 in Algorithm \ref{algo:PPR}). \end{itemize}

-If the network is strongly connected, $G_u$ will be equal to the original network, yielding no change in performance compared to the original $\mbox{P-PR}$ algorithm.
-However, if the resulting network $G_u$ is smaller, the calculation of the $\mbox{P-PR}$ values will be faster as they are calculated on $G_u$ instead of on the whole network.
-In our implementation, we first estimate if network $G_u$ contains less than $50\%$ (i.e. spread percent) of the nodes of the whole network (lines 8--18 in Algorithm \ref{algo:PPR}).
+If the network is strongly connected, $G_u$ will be equal to the original network, yielding no change in performance compared to the original $\textsc{P-PRS}$ algorithm.
+However, if the resulting network $G_u$ is smaller, the calculation of $\textsc{P-PRS}$ values will be faster as they are calculated on $G_u$ instead of on the whole network.
+In our implementation, we first estimate if network $G_u$ contains less than $50\%$ (i.e. spread percentage) of nodes of the whole network (lines 6--14 in Algorithm \ref{algo:PPR}).
 This is achieved by expanding all possible paths from node $i$ and checking the number of visited nodes in each step.
-If the number of visited nodes stops increasing after a maximum of $15$ steps, we know we have found network $G_u$ and we count its nodes.
+If the number of visited nodes stops increasing after a maximum of $15$ steps, we know we have found a network $G_u$, and we count its nodes.
 If the number of nodes is still increasing, we abort the calculation of $G_u$.
 We limit the maximum number of steps because each step of computing $G_u$ is computationally comparable to one step of the power iteration used in the PageRank algorithm \cite{pagerank1999} which converges in about $50$ steps.
 Therefore we can considerably reduce the computational load if we limit the number of steps in the search for $G_u$.
-Next, in lines 18--25, the \mbox{P-PRS} algorithm shrinks the personalized rank vectors based on non-zero values obtained as the result of the shrinking step (lines 8--18).
+Next, in lines 16--20, the \textsc{P-PRS} algorithm shrinks the personalized rank vectors based on non-zero values obtained as the result of the shrinking step.

-{\bf P-PR computation step.} In the second part of the algorithm (lines 26--44), node ranks are computed using the power iteration (Eq.~\ref{eqPR}), whose output consists of P-PR vectors.
+{\bf P-PRS computation step.} In the second part of the algorithm (lines 23--38), node ranks are computed using the power iteration (Eq.~\ref{eqPR}), whose output consists of P-PRS vectors.
+An example stationary distribution is shown in Figure~\ref{fig:ppr-example} for the \emph{Cora} network.